 None of the transactions with related parties are material in nature or fall under the scope of Section 188(1) of the Act.
-The information on transactions with related parties pursuant to Section 134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014 in Form AOC-2 is not applicable to the Company for the FY 2021-2022 and hence the same is not provided.
+The information on transactions with related parties pursuant to Section 134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014, as amended, in Form AOC-2 is not applicable to the Company for Financial Year 2022-2023 and hence the same is not provided.